Praneeth Tota · Independent Researcher · v1.0.0

 Step 1 — Additive representation from A1–A3.

-A3 states that each argument is preferentially independent of the others.
-Applying this pairwise — $E$ independent of $(C,K)$, $C$ independent of $(E,K)$, $K$ independent of $(E,C)$ — gives mutual preferential independence.
-By the theorem of Debreu (1960, Theorem 3): a continuous utility function on a connected domain with mutually preferentially independent components admits an additively separable representation.
+A3 states a cardinal difference-independence condition: the change in $U$ from improving one argument is unaffected by the fixed levels of the others.
+This is strictly stronger than the ordinal preferential-independence hypothesis required by Debreu's additive representation theorem — cardinal difference independence implies preferential independence, since equality of utility differences across levels of the other arguments implies the corresponding preference orderings are unaffected by those levels.
+Applying A3 pairwise — $E$ independent of $(C,K)$, $C$ independent of $(E,K)$, $K$ independent of $(E,C)$ — therefore yields the mutual preferential independence Debreu requires.
+By the theorem of Debreu (1960, Theorem 3): a continuous utility function on a connected domain with mutually preferentially independent components (of dimension $\geq 3$, which holds here) admits an additively separable representation.
 Therefore there exist continuous strictly increasing functions $\phi_E, \phi_C, \phi_K : [0,1] \to \mathbb{R}$ such that:

 $$U(E, C, K) = \phi_E(E) + \phi_C(C) + \phi_K(K)$$